| 1st International Ballast Water Treatment R&D

 ballast water exchange, heating, filtration, hydrocyclones, ultraviolet irradiation,

+chemicals, use of fresh or treated water and shore based or dedicated ship treatment.
 The review covers work that has been reported over the past 10 years and up

+to the present time.
+This project has only recently been completed.
 The main objective of this work has been to review the current status and technical

 effectiveness of appropriate treatment technologies and to develop indicative